Sleep is an important part of healthy growth and development in children, just like nutrition and physical activity.

 Sleep architecture (the pattern and proportion of the different sleep stages during sleep) and sleep requirements evolve with the development and maturation of the central nervous system, as a child progresses from infancy through childhood and adolescence to adulthood.

-Newborns spend an average of 14 to 17 hours in a 24-hour period asleep.
+Newborns under four months old spend 14 to 17 hours in a 24-hour period asleep.
 They may sleep for three to five hours at a stretch (two to three hours in breastfed babies), and then wake for one to three hours in between.

-Infants between four to 11 months old sleep for an average of 12 to 15 hours in a 24-hour period.
+Infants between four and 12 months old sleep between 12 and 16 hours in a 24-hour period.
 This includes sleep in the night, with usually two to four daytime naps.

-In toddlers, their sleep needs averages between 11 to 14 hours in a 24-hour period (including daytime naps).
-The sleep duration decreases further in pre-schoolers, to between 10 to 13 hours.
+Toddlers one to two years old sleep between 11 and 14 hours in a 24-hour period (including daytime naps).
+The sleep duration decreases further in pre-schoolers aged three to five years, to between 10 and 13 hours.
 By five years of age, most children stop taking daytime naps.

-School-going children should be highly active and alert during waking hours, and the majority require between nine to 11 hours of sleep at night.
+School-going children aged six to 12 years should be highly active and alert during waking hours, and the majority require between nine and 12 hours of sleep at night.

 At the onset of puberty,

 adolescents may develop a two-hour phase delay in their circadian rhythm (‘body clock’) leading to a natural tendency to fall asleep at later times.
-The majority of adolescents require an average of about eight to 10 hours of sleep.
+The majority of adolescents and teenagers aged 13 to 18 years require an average of about eight to 10 hours of sleep.

 There is no ‘golden rule’ to the exact amount of sleep needed at different ages, and there are often individual variations in sleep requirements, sleep patterns as well as tolerance to sleep deprivation.
 In general, the duration of sleep is sufficient if the child feels wellrested on waking spontaneously and is able to function normally throughout the day.